The 10 Best Books I Read in 2016

 Starting from this year, I’ve decided to donate a certain amount of money to an education-related charity for each free book I read.
 This year, I chose to donate US$8.30 (US$0.10 for each free book I read) to educate a child in Cambodia.
 Hope this small gift will benefit those who want to learn.

-Here Are the Top 10 Books I Read in 2016
+Here Are the Top 10 Books to Read in 2016

 Disclosure: Please note that the links below are affiliate links.
 I will earn a commission if you decide to make a purchase, but it will be at no additional cost to you.